vmarquez/PureBomberMan/README.md

 I'm going to go step by step through a very naieve, conceptually simle implementation of bomber man in scala, so to follow you should have some familiarity with scala and understand more or less what for comprehension is doing.

 So, what is a "pure" functional program?
-I'll define it to mean a program containing only Referentially Transparent funcions.
+I'll define it to mean a program containing only [Referentially Transparent](http://en.wikipedia.org/wiki/Referential_transparency_(computer_science)) functions.
+But why would we want that?
+I'll take an exerpt from the cannonical [Functional Programming in Scala](http://www.manning.com/bjarnason/):
+>...enables a very simple and natural mode of reasoning about program evaluation, called the substitution model.
+When expressions are referentially transparent, we can imagine that
+>computation proceeds very much like we would solve an algebraic equation.
+We fully expand every part of an expression, replacing all variables with their referents, and then reduce
+>it to its simplest form.
+At each step we replace a term with an equivalent one; we say that computation proceeds by substituting equals for equals.
+In other words, RT enables
+>equational reasoning about programs.

 First things first, we should define our 'entities', the data we'll be working with.